SymfonyCasts/design-patterns/sfcasts/strategy-benefits.md

 ```

 And... it looks like it's working!
 Let's play as a `mage-archer` and... sweet!
 Well,
 I *lost*.
-That's *not* sweet, but I tried hard!
+That's *not* sweet, but I tried my best!
 And you can see that the "damage
 dealt" and the "damage received" still seem to be working.
 Awesome!

 ## Pattern Benefits